ros-industrial/industrial_training/_sources/_source/session4/Descartes-Path-Planning.md.txt

     * `descartes_planner`
     * `descartes_utilities`

- 1. Create rules in the `workcell_core` package's `CMakeLists.txt` to build a new node called `descartes_node`.
+ 1. Create rules in the `myworkcell_core` package's `CMakeLists.txt` to build a new node called `descartes_node`.
 As in previous exercises, add these lines near similar lines in the template file (not as a block as shown below).

     ```cmake
     add_executable(descartes_node src/descartes_node.cpp)